Overwatch League: Buildout

-However, during this time, Activision Blizzard was working behind the scenes to engage potential team owners, wanting to hold back as to provide large comprehensive announcements rather than trickles of information.
-Activision had seen the Kraft Group as a key team owner.
-Robert Kraft had been previously interested in investing into esports; he and Kotick had met earlier in 2013 when Kotick was looking to invest in an NFL franchise, where Kraft told him they were looking to seek investment in an esports team.
-Kraft spent time over the next few years evaluating other esport competitions but was not comfortable with their grassroots nature, but the Overwatch League, as explained by Kotick during BlizzCon 2016, caught his attention.
-By March 2017, Kraft and Activision had worked out the deal to secure the first team ownership group for the Overwatch League.
-Once the Kraft Group agreed to support a Boston-based team (later named the Boston Uprising), this had a snowball effect towards establishing of six other teams.
+The Kraft Group, headed by Robert Kraft, emerged as a key team owner for the league.
+Kraft had shown previous interest in investing in esports and had met with Bobby Kotick in 2013 when Kotick was exploring investment opportunities in an NFL franchise.
+During that meeting, Kraft revealed their intent to seek investment in an esports team.
+Over the next few years, Kraft evaluated various esports competitions but was not entirely comfortable with their grassroots nature.
+However, when Blizzard introduced the Overwatch League during BlizzCon 2016, it captured Kraft's attention.
+By March 2017, a deal was successfully struck between Kraft and Activision, securing the first team ownership group for the Overwatch League.
+Once the Kraft Group committed to supporting a Boston-based team, later named the Boston Uprising, this acted as a catalyst, leading to the formation of six additional teams in the league.
 The Kraft Group themselves helped to convince some of the other owners to buy into the Overwatch League.